Eraldo04/easy-transactions/README.md

 # React + TypeScript + Vite

+YOU CAN PLACE ANY LOGIN DETAILS AND IT WILL LOGIN BECAUSE IT IS JUST AN IDEA OF THE LOGIN CONFIGURATION

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: